Johnston Identifies Broadband Connectivity

 - Fiber + Broadband Planning

 - Johnston, Iowa

-To begin with, the City of Johnston needed data to better define connectivity in the City and to provide options for better broadband throughout the City.
+To begin with, the City of Johnston needed data to better define connectivity in the community and to provide options for better broadband throughout the city.
 These steps included:

 - Providing a survey for the community